 Building Trust in Your Home Improvement Business

-Your customers need to trust you and your business if they are going to invite you into their homes.
+Your customers need to trust you and your business if they invite you into their homes.
 You need to be more than a business, you need to be like family, a partner in their success.
-You need to be top of mind not only when they need you, but between projects.
+You need to be top of mind not only when they need you but between projects.

 A good sales team and a great product aren’t enough.
 To succeed, you need to build and promote your brand.
 You need to communicate with the community, increase awareness of your business and proactively support your brand in the hearts and minds of customers.

 That’s where promotional products and marketing can help.

 The goal of promotional marketing is to communicate with and educate an audience (your customers).
 It’s influencing and persuading them that you are the best solution to their problems.

 While the post-pandemic changes in marketing and sales have driven many home improvement businesses online, it hasn't lessened the need for promotional marketing.
 In fact, with a savvy online strategy and an effective promotional strategy, you can see an overall and sustainable increase in leads and sales.

 As a home improvement business, your promotional marketing should focus on building trust with customers so they feel comfortable inviting you into their homes.
 It should present a story that illustrates how working with your business will improve their lives — their safety, security, and convenience.
 A typical strategy might show how your business is local and part of the community, which is why you are so invested in making their home so awesome.